 Encourage Hair growth

 Make a paste-like mixture by grinding a handful of basil leaves and mix it with 2 tablespoons of pure coconut oil.
-Apply this mixture to the scalp and hair while massaging the scalp gently in a circular motion.
+Apply this mixture to your scalp and hair while massaging the scalp gently in a circular motion.
 Leave it for 1 hour and wash off with a mild shampoo.

 Make a mint leaves infusion by adding 2 tablespoons of fresh mint leaves or 1 tablespoon of dried mint leaves into 2 cups of hot water.
 Cover and let it rest until it cools down.